How to Make a Custom Zoom Virtual Background

-Zoom Video Communications (or Zoom) has quickly established itself as the essential digital meeting place for friends, family and coworkers alike.
+Zoom has pretty solidly cemented itself as an essential digital meeting place for friends, family and coworkers alike.
 Amid the global COVID-19 Pandemic, the video conferencing app managed to provide some respite from the loneliness and isolation that come with life in quarantine.

 TL;DR: Use this free Zoom virtual background maker to crop and trim a custom video background for your video call.

-While Zoom is advertised as a buttoned-up conferencing solution for schools and businesses, there's a somewhat lesser-known feature that turns it into one of the most entertaining apps around.
-We're talking about virtual backgrounds of course.
+While Zoom is advertised as a buttoned-up conferencing solution for schools and businesses, the Virtual Backgrounds feature has turned it into one of the most entertaining apps around.
 This video effect allows users with newer hardware to digitally remove the background behind them on camera and replace it with any image or video without using a green screen.

-- Find the image or video you want to use as a virtual background
+- Find a image or video to use

 Step 1: Download Zoom and check the system requirements